gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 that don't support native atomic operations.
 AMs can either be blocking ones, where the initiator waits for the target to send back a "done" response before continuing, or nonblocking ones ("fire and forget").
-ALl the effects of a blocking AM are visible before a task continues after initiating one.
+All the effects of a blocking AM are visible before a task continues after initiating one.
 RMA AMs are always blocking.
 AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases.
 AMs for fetching AMOs are blocking.
-The only AMs where the initiator can continue despite that the result may not yet be visible are nonblocking ones for nonfetching AMOs.
+The only AMs where the initiator can continue despite that the result may not yet be visible are nonblocking ones for non-fetching AMOs.
 This is true even with delivery-complete completions, because "delivery" just means that the AM request has been put in the AM request buffer at the target node, not that the AM handler has dealt with it.